Lockout Tagout Compliance Services in Indianapolis, IN

 The Business Case for Getting LOTO Right

-LOTO compliance is not just a regulatory checkbox.
-The cost of a single OSHA citation or workplace injury far exceeds the cost of a complete compliance program.
+LOTO compliance is not a regulatory checkbox.
+A single OSHA citation or workplace injury costs more than a complete compliance program.

 Maximum penalty per willful or repeat 1910.147 violation